stanwood/handbook/README.md

 7. Download the report and sent it to `invoice@stanwood.de`
 8. The MD wires the amounts every Monday.

-Step 6 is nessassary to for accounting.
-We book your travel on the cost center and cost type of your team.
+Step 6 is necessary to for accounting.
+We book your travel on the cost centre and cost type of your team.
 The auto assigning is done via your email address.

 ## Time Tracking